sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/html-buttons/README.md

 ## Watch Out!

 * Semantics still matter with buttons.
-Many elements can look button-like (such as checkboxes), but a `<button>` is specifically for commands.
+Many elements can look button-like (such as checkboxes and navigation links), but a `<button>` is specifically for commands.